About this document

 Add retarget-io middleware

-In this step, you will add the retarget-io middleware to redirect standard input and output streams to the UART configured by the BSP.
-The initialization of the middleware will be done in main.c.
+In this section, you will add the retarget-io middleware to redirect standard input and output streams to the UART configured by the BSP.
+The initialization of the middleware will be done in main.c file.

 Configuration of UART, timer peripherals, pins, and system clocks